Have you ever had shredded Brussels sprouts stuffing? I never did until last night – wowza was it good!

 - Wipe debris from the mushroom caps with a paper towel.
 Pop off the stems and discard or save for making vegetable broth.
 You can also remove the gills if desired (see FAQs below).

-- Cover a baking sheet with parchment paper, then arrange 6 mushrooms face down (the 7th mushroom will be used in the stuffing).
+- Cover a baking sheet with parchment paper, then arrange 6 mushrooms face down (small dice the 7th mushroom to be used in the stuffing).
 Bake for about 10 minutes or until the mushrooms soften and release their liquid.
 Drain the liquid, flip the mushrooms over and bake another 5 minutes.

 - While the mushrooms are baking, sauté the veggies as follows.
 Heat 1 Tablespoon of the vegan butter (or oil) in a large skillet over medium-high heat with a bit of the onion.
-When it begins to gently sizzle add the rest of the onion, celery, jalapeño, garlic, and mushroom.
-Sauté, stirring occasionally, for about 5 minutes or until the veggies are softened and the diced mushrooms have released their liquid and begun to turn golden.
+When it begins to gently sizzle add the rest of the onion, celery, jalapeño, garlic, and diced mushroom.
+Sauté, stirring occasionally, for about 5 minutes or until the veggies are softened and the diced mushroom has released its liquid and begun to turn golden.
 Stir in the thyme, and black pepper.

 - Scrape everything from the skillet into a bowl.